15 Country Kitchen Curtains Ideas That Actually Work in Real Homes

 https://www.reddit.com/r/DesignMyRoom/comments/1lk4735/what_curtains_should_i_get_for_the_kitchen_window/

-What makes this approach work is the restraint.
-The curtains don’t compete with the granite countertops or the practical layout of appliances.
-They simply soften the edges where glass meets cabinetry.
-This matters more than you’d think in kitchens with lots of hard surfaces.
+The magic here is restraint.
+These curtains don’t compete with granite countertops or fight your appliance layout for attention.
+They just soften the edges where glass meets cabinetry.
+In a room full of hard surfaces, that softening effect matters more than you’d expect.

 Scalloped Valances Over Wood Cabinets